contemplata/contemplata/README.md

 requests (used to list the files, general administration work, etc.) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) requests, the latter used to communicate with the front-end annotation application.
-See **TODO** for more information about the back-end.

 The front-end is implemented in [Elm][elm], a Haskell-like language which compiles to javascript.
 It allows the actual annotation of the files in the dababase.
 Being a high-level language, Elm allows to implement sophisticated annotation-related functionality relatively quickly.
-See **TODO** for more information about the front-end.

 # Installation